jaxsonpd/Helicopter-Controller/Readme.md

 ## ENCE361 Helicopter Control Project

+Created by: Jack Duignan (Jdu80@uclive.ac.nz)

-This porject is designed to be run in Code Composer Studio on a Tiva microproccessor.
+This project is designed to be run in Code Composer Studio on a Tiva microprocessor.
 Please ensure that the orbitOLED folder is in the parent folder to the repository.